 The beach has saved me from injuries that have hobbled my friends."

-Rhonda Briscoe is a CrossFit Level I coach, and a Physician's Assistant in St Augustine FL.
+Rhonda Briscoe is a CrossFit Level I coach, Physician's Assistant, and has her own online business in St Augustine FL.

 She said, "The beach is highly therapeutic for your autoimmune system.
 You get sunshine for the healing properties of vitamin D, clean salt air to enrich your oxygen transport system, and minerals from ocean water.